Why is it important to choose the right dog breed?

 Figuring out the best dog breed for you is both fun and very important.
-Because some dogs might be perfectly suited for your situation, whereas others… Well, let’s just say that a mismatch wouldn’t be good for either you or your dog.
-(Believe it or not, some people ultimately give up or even euthanize their dogs because they don’t fit their lifestyle.)
+Some dogs might be perfectly suited for your situation, whereas others… Well, let’s just say that a mismatch wouldn’t be good for you or your dog.

-To help you make an informed and confident selection, here’s an overview of the best breeds for common scenarios.
+To help you make an informed and confident selection, here’s some guidance on breeds that are often a good match for common scenarios.

 Note: Interested in adopting?
 Some shelters use Wisdom Panel™ dog DNA tests to identify the ancestry of their mixed breeds.
 So, even if you’re not planning to get a purebred, we think you’ll find the following information helpful.